 In this thesis, we select research works that have achieved high accuracy in the task of detecting GAN-generated images in recent years for comparison, including Wang et al. [23], Frank et al. [34], Durall et al. [6], Jeong et al. [15, 29], He et al. [24], Deng et al. [35], Guo et al. [36], Yan et al. [37], and Tan et al. [38].
 These algorithms not only achieved better performance in their respective studies, with over 90% accuracy in detecting the same type of GAN-generated images, but they also maintained strong cross-model generalization performance.

 Except for the algorithm by Jeong et al. [15, 29], the rest of the algorithms in this thesis were retrained and tested using the Wang dataset.
 Since Jeong et al.'s [15, 29] algorithm uses the Wang dataset and the code implementation details are not available, the experimental data in the table are quoted from their literature [29].

+As shown in table 1, MaxPix achieves high accuracy for detecting biggan, cyclegan, stargan, and stylegan datasets, which are higher than the highest values achieved among the compared algorithms.
+In particular, compared to compared algorithms, MaxPix achieves an accuracy improvement of 6.1% for detecting biggan and 2.4% for detecting stylegan.
+MaxPix, like most of the compared algorithms, achieves a lower accuracy of 63% for detecting the gaugan dataset.
+In terms of average precision performance, MaxPix detects gaugan with an average precision of 75.5% and detects stylegan2 with an average precision of 99.6%, which is lower than the best of the compared algorithms at 97.6% and 99.9%.
+However, MaxPix detects the remaining six datasets all get the highest average precision, equaling or exceeding the best of the compared algorithms.
+It can be seen that the detection performance of MaxPix is better than the current mainstream detection algorithms in terms of accuracy and average precision.

 .